Touch interactions for Windows

 Sliding from the top edge toward the bottom edge of the screen closes the current app.

-Sliding from the top edge down and to the left or right edge snaps the current app to that side of the screen.
+Sliding from the top edge down and to the left or right edge places the current app on that side of the screen.

 Size vs. efficiency: Target size influences error rate

 There's no perfect size for touch targets.
 Different sizes work for different situations.
 Actions with severe consequences (such as delete and close) or frequently used actions should use large touch targets.
 Infrequently used actions with minor consequences can use small targets.

 7x7 mm: Recommended minimum size

 7x7 mm is a good minimum size if touching the wrong target can be corrected in one or two gestures or within five seconds.
 Padding between targets is just as important as target size.